 (Pocket-lint) - The PlayStation 5 has been out for well over a year now, and it's still as hard to find in the shops as anything you can name, such has been its popularity.

 It's easy to see why.
-It is respledent in its skyscraper looks and boasts true next-level technology, but what exactly can you do with it other than play games?
+It is resplendent in its skyscraper looks and boasts true next-level technology; but what exactly can you do with it other than play games?

-We've put together a handy guide for anyone who has recently bought a PS5 or the PS5: Digital Edition, or finds one under the Christmas tree.
-Here are the best tips and tricks we've found.
+We've put together a handy guide for anyone who has recently bought a PS5 or the PS5 Digital Edition - here are the best tips and tricks we've found.